A More Equal Future

 1. The Equality Argument

-The petitioners sought a declaration of a fundamental right to marry for queer persons.
-They argued that the advance of the law through Supreme Court judgments has recognized not only that all people are entitled to the protection of their fundamental rights regardless of sexual orientation and gender identity but also that sexual orientation and gender identity are fundamental rights in and off themselves.
+The petitioners seek a declaration of a fundamental right to marry for queer persons.
+They argued that the advance of the law through Supreme Court judgments has recognized not only that all people are entitled to the protection of their fundamental rights regardless of sexual orientation and gender identity, but also that sexual orientation and gender identity are fundamental rights in and off themselves.
 In other words, the equal citizenship of queers with non-queers was now beyond question.[1]
 If the fundamental right to marriage was available to heterosexual persons as recognized in Shakti Vahini and Shafin Jahan cases then it should be available to queer persons too, they argued.
 Denial of the right based on nothing but the ascriptive characteristic of sexual orientation and gender identity was not constitutionally permissible after Navtej.
 They argued therefore, that the SMA must be read in a manner that includes queer marriages within its fold.
 Failure to do so would be constitutionally impermissible discrimination.

 A. Under-inclusion Does not Render an Act Unconstitutional